 2. Eliminate fraudulent or unstable organizations.
 Check out the consumer reports of the nonprofit world.
 They include Charity Navigator, the Better Business Bureau, the American Philanthropy Institute and GuideStar.
 Many volunteers use Indeed.com, Great Nonprofits, or Glassdoor.com to get a feel for employee and volunteer reviews of an organization.

 4. Know what kind of training or experience is required.
 Some organizations need high-level experts while other positions are entry level.
-Searching for the degree of experience needed (and the commitment required) can help whittle down your selection.
+Searching for the necessary degree of expertise (and the needed commitment) can help whittle down your selection.

 5. Discuss needs and expectations.
 Sometimes, remote volunteer communication can be hard.
 Make sure to discuss hours, which tasks are your responsibility, and how to contact people when you need help.
 Deadlines and important dates are also important if your volunteer work is not ongoing.

 These steps will help you find the perfect virtual volunteer opportunity.
 They will also make your experience much more pleasant.